walk/tour

 End: Isokon Flats, Lawn Road, Belsize Park, NW3 2XD

-We will mostly be walking on pavements but please wear appropriate footwear as Hampstead has hilly, varied terrain.
+We will be walking mostly on pavements, but please wear appropriate footwear as Hampstead has hilly, varied terrain.

 This tour is led by a Graduate of Open City’s Golden Key Academy – a course training up insightful and engaging guides dedicated to explaining London and bringing its many stories to life.
 It is part of a wider collection of tours created by Golden Key Academy guides for the Open House Festival celebrating their conclusion of the eight month course.
+Further information on the Golden Key Academy can be found here https://open-city.org.uk/golden-key-academy